RTBHOUSE/techblog/_posts/2021-11-26-L2-EVPN-to-L3-concept-part3.markdown

 * This will become a table of contents (this text will be scrapped).
 {:toc}

-# Motivation (for connecting 'old' BGP/EVPN net to 'new' L3-BGP-only)
+# Motivation (for connecting 'old' BGP/EVPN network to 'new' L3-BGP-only)

  - Old L2 network is overgrown and ARP tables on servers become very large.
 Scalability reached its limits.
  - Migrating network architecture in place is impossible without re-deploying all servers.